hampusstrom/TA-PowerShell/README.md

 # Splunk TA for PowerShell
 This app is still under development and thus, unstable.
-Do not use in production!
+**Do not use in production!**
 ## Description
-The goal of this app is to handle all your PowerShell related needs in Splunk.
+Splunk TA for PowerShell is an app for Splunk Enterprise that tries to be your one-stop-shop for everything PowerShell in Splunk.

 ## Features
-* Inputs for Windows PowerShell Scriptblock and Module logging
+* Inputs for Windows PowerShell Scriptblock event logs
-* Field extractions for scriptblock and module logs
+* Field extractions for scriptblock (EventCode 4104) event logs
 * Automatic lookup for decoding -EncodedCommands
 * Inputs.conf local blacklisting of some common useless scriptblocks
 * Tag and EventType for encoded commands (psencodedcommand) for easier filtering
 * Automatically calculated SHA256 hash per unique scriptblock for easy whitelisting and IoC sharing.

 ## Planned
 * Transcript logging
+* Module logging if anyone actually cares about it
-* PowerShell Core logging on Windows/*nix
+* PowerShell Core logging on Windows/*nix/MacOS
 * Automatically calculated threat scores for scriptblocks from keywords.
 * Enterprise Security analytic stories
 * Reports & Dashboards